Bank of Canada interest rate decision coming on Wednesday amid rate cut speculation

 Core measures of inflation, which strip out volatile prices, have also steadily eased in recent months.

-The interest rate decision follows a report by Statistics Canada last week that showed economic growth in the first quarter fell short of the Bank of Canada's expectations.
+The interest rate decision will follow a report by Statistics Canada last week that showed economic growth in the first quarter fell short of the Bank of Canada's expectations.
 The report also revised its reading for growth in the fourth quarter of 2023 lower.

-However, the jobs report for April showed employment rose by 90,000 for the month and marked the largest employment increase in more than a year.
+However, the April jobs report showed employment rose by 90,000 for the month and marked the largest employment increase in more than a year.
+The unemployment rate held steady at 6.1 per cent, a full percentage point higher than a year ago.

-If the Bank of Canada does not cut interest rates on Wednesday, it's widely expected to do so next month instead.
+Tu Nguyen, an economist with accounting and consultancy firm RSM Canada, says there's "no question" the Bank of Canada should cut interest rates this week.

+"Holding at five per cent could accomplish very little besides holding the economy back, given that inflation has already fallen, the economy hasn't grown at all in quite some time now and (the) unemployment rate is rising," she said.

 This report by The Canadian Press was first published June 3, 2024.